 2. Provide valuable and informative content—and plenty of it

 The best HVAC websites provide the user with all the necessary information to make the right decision regarding service.
 Blog posts, FAQs, and testimonials all provide the user the information they seek to pick your company for their heating and cooling service needs.
 You can’t just make a couple of blog posts and call it good—you need to be continuously creating and updating content as freshness is a small ranking factor.

 3. Establish a clear visual hierarchy

 Visual hierarchy naturally guides the visitors’ thought patterns through to the information they need.
 Pair that with strategic calls-to-action or contact form, and you have a winning combination.

 4. Provide prominent contact information in the header

 Placing your phone number in the header helps keep it in a prominent position.
 This shows that your company is ready to answer any questions and schedule service over the phone.
 Add to this a fixed header and the phone number will never be out of the visitor’s sight.

 5. Reduce form fields to shorten up the contact form

 6. Build your authority with a testimonials section

 Show the visitors how well you treat your customers.
 Testimonials ooze authority by displaying the quality of service you provide, and 84 percent of consumers trust them as much as recommendations from friends.
 Great testimonials emphasize your offers and benefits.
 However, 85% of consumers don’t trust reviews more than three months old, so establish a way to continuously generate new reviews.

 As for badges, certifications, and awards—if you earned them, show them off.
 Certifications and awards always elevate the visitor’s perception of your company.
-They are great piece to include to make your company the AUTHORITY in your area.
+They are the great piece to include to make your company the AUTHORITY in your area.